-This site shows my collection of mechanical puzzles - though I have tried to provide a lot of
+This site shows my collection of mechanical puzzles.

 It is very image-intensive, and I have tried to find a reasonable balance between

 It is also subjective and I will inevitably commit some errors of fact.

 Please take everything with a grain of salt.

 I started with a single page for each of the main categories, but the organization of the site has evolved over time

 as I have added new material and broken up some of the larger pages.

 I still tend to favor very long vertical scrolls, because I dislike clicking back and forth from some central page to lots